solidjs/solid-start/docs/api/server.md

 }
 ```

 In this code snippet regardless of whether we are server rendering this component or client rendering it, the `logHello` function generates a log on the server console only.
 How does it work?
-We use compilation to transform the `server$` function into a RPC call to the server.
+We use compilation to transform the `server$` function into an RPC call to the server.

 ```tsx twoslash {4} filename="Log.tsx[client]"
 import server$ from 'solid-start/server'